How to get from Istanbul Airport to Sultanahmet (2026 guide)

 | Taxi Type | Fare | Notes |

 - Both taxi stands are located outside near Gate 14.
-There's a price board showing average fares by district — helpful for knowing what to expect
+A price board shows average fares by district, which is helpful for knowing what to expect

-- Bridge/highway tolls are not included in the meter.
+- Bridge and highway tolls are not included in the meter.
 If the driver takes a toll road (common during heavy traffic), they may ask you to cover the toll separately.
-Our fare estimates above already account for this
+The fare estimates above already account for this

 - Use BiTaksi or Uber to hail a taxi with an upfront fare estimate (both apps dispatch regular yellow taxis in Turkey)